Hobo-Hilly/SecurityPlus/Cryptography/Keys/README.md

 - If the module gets tampered with in anyway.
 That little TPM says, somebody's trying to tamper with me and shreds all the keys so that nobody can gain access to the information that those keys protect.

 FYI: If something that's been encrypted with it, you no longer have access to.
-It's like basically removing the luck from the front door, but there's no handle there anymore
+It's like basically removing the lock from the front door, but there's no handle there anymore.

 Key Management

-- key management is just a process.
-I know, wait for it.
-Managing cryptographic keys
+- key management is just a process of managing cryptographic keys

 - Genrations